salesforce/UniControl/README.md

 ## Tips
 * Negative prompts are very useful sometimes: `monochrome, lowres, bad anatomy, worst quality, low quality` are example negative prompts.

+* UniControl can work well on some tasks (ie, Colorization and Deblurring) without ANY text prompts.

 ## Citation
 If you find this project useful for your research, please kindly cite our paper: